 The ISTD e-Invoicing Rollout Timeline

 Jordan’s phased approach is intentional.
 Starting from big corporations, which constitute a major percentage of all VAT revenues in terms of value, ensures that during early stages, the implementation of ISTD has the greatest fiscal impact.
 Companies approaching the requirements for the second or third phase of ISTD should not consider impending deadlines distant occurrences.
-Integration of ERP-enabled e-invoice solutions usually takes 3-6 months’ time period; hence early preparation would be advisable.
+Integration of ERP-enabled e-Invoice solutions usually takes 3-6 months’ time period; hence early preparation would be advisable.

 Key Components of the Jordan e-Invoicing Framework